gildas-lormeau/zip.js/docs/interfaces/LocalDirectory.md

 [EntryMetaData#rawFilename](EntryMetaData.md#rawfilename).

-Only defined when the local filename has been read, i.e. when the [ZipReaderOptions#strictness](ZipReaderOptions.md#strictness) option is set to `"strict"` or when the [ZipReaderOptions#checkLocalDirectory](ZipReaderOptions.md#checklocaldirectory) option is set to `true`, since reading it costs one read the central directory does not need.
+Only defined when the local filename has been read, i.e. when the [ZipReaderOptions#strictness](ZipReaderOptions.md#strictness) option is set to `"strict"`, or when the [ZipReaderOptions#checkLocalDirectory](ZipReaderOptions.md#checklocaldirectory) option or the
+[ZipReaderOptions#checkLocalFilename](ZipReaderOptions.md#checklocalfilename) option is set to `true`, since reading it costs one read the central directory does not need.

 ***